Addressing Training Bias via Automated Image Annotation: Motivation and Related Work

-\para{New Model Architecture.} {\em Transfer learning} and {\em semi-supervised learning} use local labeled data to adapt well-trained generic models to new scenarios. {\em Self-taught learning} and {\em unsupervised feature learning} learn features from unlabeled data, but still require a sizable amount of labeled data to train the classifier.
-Finally, \emph{weakly supervised learning}~\cite{zhou2017brief} reduces labeling complexity by using coarse-grained labels ({\em e.g.\/}, image-level labels without object bounding box), but has limited applicability.
-Our work differs by taking a different (and complementary) perspective, i.e. removing labeling overhead via automation.
+{\em Transfer learning} and {\em semi-supervised learning} use local labeled data to adapt well-trained generic models to new scenarios. {\em Self-taught learning} and {\em unsupervised feature learning} learn features from unlabeled data, but still require a sizable amount of labeled data to train the classifier.